-As discussed more fully in the accompanying prospectus, the calculation of foreign tax credits involves the application of rules that depend on your particular circumstances.
-To benefit from a foreign tax credit or deduction with respect to the Chilean withholding tax, a U.S. holder may be required to furnish to the IRS a receipt evidencing that tax was withheld and paid by Chile or by a local custodian or other agent on behalf of the U.S. holder.
+The availability of the deduction or, if you elect to have the foreign taxes credited against your United States federal income tax liability, the calculation of the foreign tax credit involves the application of rules that depend on your particular circumstances.
+To benefit from a foreign tax credit or deduction with respect to the Chilean withholding tax, you may be required to furnish to the IRS a receipt evidencing that tax was withheld and paid by Chile or by a local custodian or other agent on your behalf.
 Chile does not intend to provide such a receipt or other direct evidence that tax was withheld with respect to interest.
 The IRS may, in its discretion, accept secondary evidence of the withholding and of the amount of the tax so withheld.
-Secondary evidence of withholding and payment of tax may include the U.S. holder's books of account and the rates of taxation prevailing in Chile during the relevant period.
-You should consult with your own tax advisors regarding the availability of foreign tax credits.
+Secondary evidence of withholding and payment of tax may include your books of account and the rates of taxation prevailing in Chile during the relevant period.
+You should consult with your own tax advisors regarding the availability of foreign tax credits and the treatment of additional amounts.